 The benefits of seasonal capsules

-While you could technically make a single year-round capsule wardrobe, in reality, it might be impractical, especially if you live in regions with four very distinct seasons.
-With summer fast approaching, there’s not much use in having your heavy winter coat taking up space in your wardrobe!
-So, put all your winter essentials to one side, and let’s start building your sustainable summer capsule wardrobe.
+While you could technically make a single year-round capsule wardrobe, in reality, it might be impractical, especially if you live in a region with four very distinct seasons.
+With summer fast approaching, there’s not much use in having your heavy winter coat taking up space in your wardrobe.
+So, put all your winter essentials to one side, and let’s start building your more sustainable summer capsule wardrobe.